RicardoRonan/ChooseAFeel/RUBIK_INTEGRATION.md

 # Rubik's Cube Integration

-This document describes the Rubik's Cube integration added to the ChooseAFeel project.
+This document describes the Rubik's Cube integration added to the ColourPal project.

 ## Overview